DavidRodriguezSoaresCUI/PyYoloCR/README.md

 > For Ubuntu, *vapoursynth*, *vapoursynth-editor* and  *vapoursynth-extra-plugins* (to install all the mandatory plugins above) are available through this ppa: [`ppa:djcj/vapoursynth`](https://launchpad.net/~djcj/+archive/ubuntu/vapoursynth)

 ### Windows Requirements
+It is recommended to install the following dependencies in the given order.

  * FFmpeg : Download "ffmpeg-git-full.7z" from [this page](https://www.gyan.dev/ffmpeg/builds/) and follow [this tutorial](https://www.thewindowsclub.com/how-to-install-ffmpeg-on-windows-10) for installation instructions.
+	* Successful installation can be verified by opening a terminal, typing `ffmpeg` and confirming ffmpeg ouputs text.

- * Vapoursynth : Follow [these instructions](http://www.vapoursynth.com/doc/installation.html), which includes installing a recent version of `Python`.
+ * Vapoursynth : Follow [these instructions](http://www.vapoursynth.com/doc/installation.html), which includes installing a recent version of `Python` beforehand.
+Do not choose the portable version.
-	* When installing `Python`, make sure to check the `Install for all users` and `Add to PATH` boxes, and restart your computer for changes to take effect.
+	* It is recommended to install it for all users.
+To be able to do that, when installing `Python`, make sure to choose `Customize installation`, then check the `Install for all users` and `Add to PATH`/`Add Python to environment variables` boxes.
+Otherwise `VapourSynth` will not be able to be installed for all users since it depends on `Python`.
+	* A `Microsoft Defender SmartScreen` message box may appear when trying to launch the VapourSynth installer.
+Ignore this by clicking on `Complementary information`, then `Execute anyway`.

  * Vapoursynth Editor : You can find the latest portable binaries from [its official download page](https://bitbucket.org/mystery_keeper/vapoursynth-editor/downloads/).
 No install needed, just decompress it !
+	* For ease of use, it is recommended to make a desktop shortcut by right-clicking on `vsedit.exe` and selecting `send to -> Desktop (add shortcut)`.

  * Tesseract : You can find installers [here](https://github.com/UB-Mannheim/tesseract/wiki).
+	* Support for OCR languages can be added at installation or later (see section `Adding OCR language support`)

+	* You need to add `C:\Program Files\Tesseract-OCR` to your system PATH environment variable in order to call `Tesseract` from the command line.

+__Note__ : There is a helper script that automates the installation of required `VapourSynth` filters/plugins and `Python` libraries.
+It must be launched with admin privileges __AFTER ALL__ previous dependencies are properly installed or it may fail.
+> __Warning__ : You need to have associated `.py` files with `Python` on your machine before running this script or it will fail installing plugins !
+Simply right-click a file ending in `.py` -> Properties -> Open with -> Python (check "always use" checkbox if present)

 ## How to use?

+### Generating VPY files
+Simply launch the `0.MakeVPY` script and

 ### Help for determining the parameters for the `YoloCR.vpy` file